lookmanbili/SMoE-architecture/README.md

-# SMoE Architecture: X-Slot Elasticity and Orchestrating N-Expert LLM Clusters via Dynamic VRAM Shuffling
+# SMoE Architecture (Shuffled Mixture of Experts): X-Slot Elasticity and Orchestrating N-Expert LLM Clusters via Dynamic VRAM Shuffling

 The modern Mixture of Experts technique was designed to lower hardware requirements.
 In contrast to loading a whole model, it allows for selective economcal computation. yet it still demands that the entire expert library be stored in GPU memory.
 In other words: it requires every expert to reside in VRAM simultaneously.
 This 'VRAM tax' makes truly massive models expensve.

-The XE Architecture circumvents this limit by introducing the X-Slot—a dynamic gateway that swaps experts from System RAM only when they are needed.
+The SMoE Architecture circumvents this limit by introducing the X-Slot—a dynamic gateway that swaps experts from System RAM only when they are needed.
 It is a hardware-aware framework designed to orchestrate an ensemble of N specialized LLM experts within a constrained VRAM environment.

 This project was born out of economic necessity: the goal is to significantly reduce the cost of running high-parameter intelligence by utilizing Dynamic VRAM Shuffling.
-By treating the GPU as a transient cache rather than a static storage unit, the XE Architecture allows a single consumer-grade GPU to provide the breadth of a 10-model cluster with minimal efficiency drawbacks in the mid-term.
+By treating the GPU as a transient cache rather than a static storage unit, the SMoE Architecture allows a single consumer-grade GPU to provide the breadth of a 10-model cluster with minimal efficiency drawbacks in the mid-term.

 # Key Components & Philosophy